zooniverse/zoo-stats-api-graphql/scripts/benchmarking/README.md

 # Zoo_stats Benchmarking

 ### Results
 Database benchmarking performed as below with database sizes of 100K, 200K, 300K, 10M and 100M.
-Results saved in `./results folder`. `sql_time/` folder contains current results (`real_time/` folder contains tests performed with old ruby Benchmark code) both before and after addition of event_type/user_id and event_type/project_id compound indexes.
+Results saved in `./results folder` both before and after addition of event_type/user_id and event_type/project_id compound indexes.
 Numbering is as follows: "20": 100K and 200K database size results; "21": 100K, 200K, 300K and 10M database size results; "22": 100K, 200K, 300K, 10M and 100M database size results.
 Yes and No refer to use (or not) of two concurrent database writers.

-__Compare `./results/sql_time/no_Indexes/test_output-22-yes_writes.png` with `./results/sql_time/with_Indexes/test_output-22-yes_writes.png` to see the effects of adding indexes__
+__Compare `./results/no_Indexes/test_output-22-yes_writes.png` with `./results/with_Indexes/test_output-22-yes_writes.png` to see the effects of adding indexes__

 ### Generating data files
 1. Generate maximum database size CSV file